polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-balance-types.md

 Locks can overlap in both amount and duration, following these general rules:

-1. If multiple locks involve different amounts of tokens, the largest lock determines the total amount of locked tokens.
+1. If multiple locks involve different amounts of tokens, the largest lock determines the total amount of locked tokens
-2. If multiple locks involve the same amount of tokens, the lock with the longest duration dictates when those tokens can be unlocked.
+2. If multiple locks involve the same amount of tokens, the lock with the longest duration dictates when those tokens can be unlocked

 ### Locks Example